Arthritis pain can cause extreme discomfort and pain to the affected joints, especially during a bad flare-up.

 Also known as Indian Frankincense, Boswellia Serrate comes from a gum resin found in the bark of the Boswellia tree in India.

-The Boswellic acids, which are the active components found within the gum resin, are known to contain strong anti-inflammatory properties.
+The Boswellic acids, contain strong anti-inflammatory properties that treat arthritis pain.
 This can help to prevent cartilage loss, and can also inhibit the autoimmune process.

-If the severity of your arthritis affects your mood and often gets you down, then try Indian Frankincense.
-This has been shown to help naturally boost your mood levels.
+If the severity of your arthritis pain affects your mood and often gets you down, then try Indian Frankincense.
+This natural agent may help to naturally boost your mood levels.

 It’s well known that breathing in certain smells can boost your mood and serotonin levels.
 This is the feel-good chemical in the brain.
 Research has also suggested that the smell of Boswellia Serrate can help to relieve anxiety and stress.

-Incensole Acetate, which is a chemical found in Indian Frankincense, effects the areas of the brain which is evolved in emotions.
+Incensole Acetate, which is a chemical found in Indian Frankincense, effects the areas of the brain which affects emotions.
 This chemical activates nerve circuits which usually respond to medication that treat depression and anxiety.

 Capsaicin is known to temporarily reduce levels of substance P in the body, which is a pain transmitter.